 Information to be published through a press release, e.g. a bid announcement in accordance with Rule II.3, is to be provided in the press release itself.
 It is not sufficient that the information is contained in an attached document or can be accessed via a link in the press release.
-Stipulations regarding publication of offer documents and any supplementary documents are contained in the rules - see Rule II.6.
+Stipulations regarding publication of offer documents and any supplementary documents are contained in the rules - see Rule II 6

-The second paragraph stipulates that the information which is to be made public is also to be submitted to the Stock Exchange, as well as to the Swedish Securities Council and the Financial Supervisory Authority, no later than the same time and date.
+The second paragraph stipulates that the information which is to be made public is also to be submitted to the Marketplace and the Swedish Securities Council no later than the same time and date.